Skip to content

 Rhode Island Bill would Limit Insurers’ Ability to Deny Coverage for OEM Repair Parts

-International Trade Commission Investigation of Certain Vehicle Parts and Components A bill was introduced in the Rhode Island Legislature that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
-Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles…
+House Committees Schedule Markups on Key Automotive Legislation A bill was introduced in the Rhode Island Legislature that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
+Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles that are…

 Read More